-As described in more detail in "Business - Licenses and Collaborations" below, we are collaborating with Biogen to co-develop and cocommercialize our small molecule inhibitors of LRRK2 for Parkinson's disease.
-BIIB122/DNL151 is the most clinically advanced small molecule inhibitor of LRRK2 currently in clinical testing for Parkinson's disease.
-Biogen is conducting the global Phase 2b LUMA study, which commenced in May 2022 and is evaluating the efficacy and safety of BIIB122/DNL151 as compared to placebo in approximately 640 participants with early-stage Parkinson's disease.
+As described in more detail in "Business - Licenses and Collaborations" below, we are collaborating with Biogen to co-develop and co-commercialize our small molecule inhibitors of LRRK2 for Parkinson's disease.
+BIB122/DNL151 is the most clinically advanced small molecule inhibitor of LRRK2 currently in clinical testing for Parkinson's disease.
+Biogen is conducting the global Phase 2b LUMA study, which commenced in May 2022 and is evaluating the efficacy and safety of BIB122/DNL151 as compared to placebo in approximately 640 participants with early-stage Parkinson's disease.
+Enrollment of LUMA is expected to be completed in 2025.